Alx-Ho/DockPy/README.md

 ## Overview for dock.py

 `dock.py` is an automated script designed for molecular docking using AutoDock Vina to automate the docking process of ligands to a given receptor and log the results.
 It is capable of processing multiple ligands, scoring, minimizing, and docking them to a specified receptor.
 The script also logs detailed information about the docking process and extracts affinity results.

-### Requirements

-- AutoDock Vina and associated dependencies.
-- The script assumes a Conda environment set up as per the provided `vina_env.yml`.

 ### Required Arguments